 3. Find The Right Skincare Routine

-So as I mentioned above, I generally follow the Korean skincare routine.
-I don’t follow it to the tee and I honestly don’t even follow it every day.
+So, as I mentioned above, I generally follow the Korean skincare routine.
+I don’t follow it to the tee as much as I did when I first started.
 I do as much as I can, when I can remember.
-I actually printed out a copy of the entire Korean skincare routine and a “calendar” of when to use what.
-You can create your own routine that works for you and your lifestyle (meaning don’t beat yourself up if you don’t follow all the “rules”).
+I did print out a copy of the entire Korean skincare routine and a “calendar” of when to use what and posted it on my bathroom medicine cabinet to remind myself.
+As you try different things, over time you can create your own routine that works for you and your lifestyle (meaning don’t beat yourself up if you don’t follow all the “rules”).
 As I mentioned before I did a lot of research on Pinterest.
 You can find an endless amount of beauty tips and routines to follow all over Pinterest.
 Another helpful online tool has been YouTube.
 I don’t have a favorite beauty vlogger, but I have watched several tutorials by TheBeautyBreakdown.
 The Korean skincare routine and beauty products have been the only things that have made my skin glow.

 4. Find the Right Products